Interview with Jemma - Part 2

 Jemma: I'm currently writing a book!
 Or at least working on one.
 It's not a memoir, more of a novel of different stories revolving around life in the rural southeast.
 Just a collection of vignettes highlighting how absurd yet normal life's turns can take.
 There are definitely some transgender elements in it.
 I don't think I'm nearly a strong enough writer to be able to create this world full of characters I can relate to without at least having trans issues affect the story in various places.

 I'd like to think it's going to end up as something resembling Hunter Thompson's works.
 Articles and passages filled with metaphors that just kind of highlight things in a perspective that runs parallel to the larger narrative around us and then intersects at odd angles.
 It's exciting to be able to take the different situations I've experienced living all across the southeast and use them to express a little bit of counter-culture.
+In a way, writing this book has become a form of therapy, helping me process everything in a creative way while also embracing the absurdities of life.

-No one, I think, has ever said being transgender would be easy.
+Jemma: No one, I think, has ever said being transgender would be easy.
 It's unfair that we feel we have to work that much harder to get to the same level as everyone else, but we are far from the only group of people to have that sentiment.
-Going through the transition just means that even though we see how hard the road is going to be, that we're still willing to put that work in.
+Going through transition just means that, even though we see how hard the road is going to be, we’re still willing to put that work in.
 I think that's a really special notion.
-It reminds me of the mindset of the people that founded our country.
-Life would have been easier if they were able to just accept things as they were; but they knew if they wanted something better, something more in life, they would have to do some difficult things to reach those goals.
+It reminds me of the mindset of the people who founded our country.
+Life would have been easier if they had just accepted things as they were, but they knew that if they wanted something better, something more in life, they would have to do difficult things to reach those goals.
+The strength and perseverance to keep moving forward, despite the obstacles, is what makes us resilient and capable of achieving greatness.
+And every step forward we take clears a bit more of the path for those who come after us.

 Monika: Gina Grahame, my pen friend, once wrote to me that we should not limit our potential because of how we were born or by what we see other transgender people doing.
 She said our dreams shouldn't end on an operating table; that's where they begin.
 Do you agree with this?